HeberPaim/HeberPaim/README.md

 </div>

-### <div align="center">Hi there, I’m Heber, a passionate full-stack developer with a focus on creating efficient and scalable web applications.
+### <div align="center">Hi there, I’m Heber, a developer that's very passionate about being immersed in the world of development.

-Since 2021, I’ve been working to improve my skills in both frontend and backend development, using various technologies.
+Since 2021, I’ve been working to improve my skills in project management and development, using various technologies.

-I'm always eager to learn new things, tackle challenging problems, and collaborate with others to build innovative solutions. </div>
+I'm always eager to learn new things, tackle challenging problems, and collaborate with others to build efficient solutions. </div>

-- 📈 I’m currently working on [**Finanqi**](https://github.com/HeberPaim/Finanqi)
+- 📈 I’m currently working on [**Finanqi**](https://github.com/HeberPaim/Finanqi), a personal budget app.

-- 🌱 Currently learning how to use Laravel and Svelte.
+- 🌱 Currently working with Laravel and Svelte through the making of Finanqi, to deepen my expertise in scalable and decentralized solutions.

 - 🐱 I mainly use my earnings to entertain my cats